Call signs in Korea

 Call signs in Korea are unique identifiers for telecommunications and broadcasting on the Korean peninsula.
-Call signs are regulated internationally by the ITU as well as nationally in South Korea by the Korea Communications Commission in the Ministry of Information and Communication.
+Call signs are regulated internationally by the ITU as well as nationally in South Korea by the Korea Ministry of Science and ICT.
 Not much is known outside of North Korea how amateur radio is regulated, although a foreign amateur was asked to appear before the "Radio Regulation Board" in 2002.
 Also, North Korea's Cultural Relations with Foreign Countries recently issued an operating permit, which was countermanded by the Ministry of Telecommunications and Posts.

 Call sign blocks for telecommunication

 The International Telecommunication Union has assigned the Koreas the following call sign blocks for all radio communication, broadcasting or transmission:

 While not directly related to call signs, the International Telecommunication Union (ITU) further has divided all countries assigned amateur radio prefixes into three regions; The Koreas are located in ITU Region 3, ITU Zone 44 and CQ Zone 25.